blouyakis/emt_basic/module_4_test.md

 ### Q8 🟢
 **Front**
-Unresponsive 78-year-old fall; snoring respirations + uncontrolled scalp bleed.
-First action?
+An unresponsive 78-year-old male fell down a flight of stairs.
+You hear snoring respirations and see uncontrolled bleeding from a laceration on his head.
+You should first:
-• Apply C-collar • Direct pressure • **Suction airway** • Insert OPA
+• Apply C-collar • **Direct pressure** • Suction airway • Insert OPA

 **Back**
-**Answer:** Airway takes priority; clear/suction before adjuncts.
+**Answer:** Apply direct pressure to the laceration

 ---

 ### Q9 🟢
 **Front**
-Unresponsive 61-year-old female train trauma, below-knee amputation, minimal bleed.
-While holding spine you should first:
+An unresponsive 61-year-old female was run over by a train at low speed.
+Her skin is pale and cool.
+She has a below the knee amputation of her left leg.
+You observe minor bleeding from the injury.
+While stabilizing her spine, you should:
 • Assess vital signs
 • **Assess breathing & circulation**
 • High tourniquet on thigh